eebrian123tw93/GomokuAI/README.md

   **minMax** uses [Minimax](https://en.wikipedia.org/wiki/Minimax) + [Alpha–beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).

-[Maven](https://maven.apache.org/) is required for the project.
+# To run the project
+Clone or download the project, install [Maven](https://maven.apache.org/) thenimport the project to your IDE (we use IntelliJ)

 For those who just want to try it out, we provide a runnable jar with a trained ai brain for [direct download](https://drive.google.com/open?id=1Jzx80gVN1fevWRBfpSWQoXjT7uUt3YAG).
+Instructions are provided in the .7z file.